Asylum Attorney in High Point

 Frequently Asked Questions

 Yes.
-Individuals residing in High Point are eligible to apply for asylum through USCIS or the Charlotte Immigration Court, both of which accept and process claims from Guilford County residents and others in the region.
+Residents of High Point can apply for asylum through USCIS or the Charlotte Immigration Court, both of which process claims from Guilford County.
+Your location doesn’t disqualify you, what matters is meeting the legal requirements and filing correctly.

-Generally, applicants can request work authorization 150 days after submitting their initial asylum application, provided their case remains pending.
-We help you determine your eligibility and file for employment authorization as soon as possible.
+Generally, yes.
+Applicants can request an employment authorization document (EAD) 150 days after filing Form I-589, provided the case is still pending.
+We help you determine your eligibility and submit the application as soon as you’re eligible.